Gio99c/synthetic_ocr/readme.md

 - **Mechanical detail diagrams** (complex engineering drawings) are out of scope; only text-centric elements are generated.
 - The generation approach is highly configurable, enabling diverse text scenarios, rotation angles, background patterns, and shapes to rigorously train in-domain OCR models.

-## License

-This repository is provided under an open-source license (MIT, Apache 2.0, etc.).
-If absent, please select and apply one appropriately.

 ## Contributing